-Serving and Decanting Chateau Ausone with Wine, Food and Pairing Tips
+Serving Chateau Ausone with Wine, Food and Pairing Tips

 Chateau Ausone is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
 Chateau Ausone is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms, and pasta as well as cheese.